Christian Walker Player Props: Diamondbacks vs. Brewers

 Christian Walker At The Plate

-- Walker has a double, a home run and three walks while batting .189.
+- Walker has a double, two home runs and three walks while hitting .195.

-- Walker has gotten a hit in five of 10 games this year (50.0%), with multiple hits twice.
+- In six of 11 games this year (54.5%), Walker has reached safely via hit, and that includes multiple hits twice.

-- He has hit a home run in one of 10 games, and in 2.4% of his plate appearances.
+- In 11 games played this year, he has homered in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.